clubrobot/teleplot/README.md

 A ridiculously simple tool to plot telemetry data from a running program and trigger function calls.

+Got the added flavour by Pixelbo of ansi colouring !

 ![](images/preview.jpg)

 `echo "myData:4" | nc -u -w0 127.0.0.1 47269`